Coimbatore, Chennai

 Harvesting

-A gentle liposuction technique removes fat from a donor site like the belly or thighs.
+A gentle liposuction method removes fat from areas like the stomach or thighs to be used as a filler.

 Processing